aliyun/terraform-provider-alicloud/website/docs/r/sddp_instance.html.markdown

 * `oss_bucket_set` - Whether the authorized oss assets.
 * `rds_set` - Whether the authorized rds assets.
 * `status` - The status of the resource.
+* `instance_num` - The number of instances.
+* `remain_days` -  The remaining days of the protection period of the assets in the current login account.

 ## Import